ooni/ooni.org/content/about/supporters/index.md

 #### Requirement

-* Donate more than 50’000 EUR or USD per year
+* Donate more than 50’000 EUR/USD per year

 #### Benefit

-* Listed on our website as a logo with a link back to your site
+* Large logo with link back to site
+* Mentioned as a supporter in our monthly progress updates
+* Mention of support in promotion on social media
+* Opportunity to engage with OONI leadership to discuss organizational strategy

 ### Dolphin